- Career Planning for IB Students

 A full list of the university destinations that BSJ students have attended can be found in the School Profile here on the website.
 We are proud to have BSJ alumni at over 140 universities worldwide, which include Ivy League, Oxbridge, UK Russell Group, and the Australian Group of 8, along with some of the most prestigious universities in Asia, Europe and Canada.

-Please see Ms. Duce or Mr. McIvor for further information regarding the Careers Planning for IB students.
+Please see Ms. Duce and Mr Tomkins for further information regarding the Careers Planning for IB students.

 Click image to enlarge or to download School Profile